dentremor/Software-Defined-Infrastrucure/doku.md

   $ mkdir sdidoc
   ```

-  After that we can transfer our file from the local machine to our hdm vm:
+  Now we can transfer our file from the local machine to our server:
   ```
   $ scp index.html root@sdi3a.mi.hdm-stuttgart.de:/home/sdidoc/
   ```

-Now we need to adjust our config file in ```/etc/apache2/sites-available/000-default.conf``` with the following terms:
+Last but not least we need to adjust our config file in ```/etc/apache2/sites-available/000-default.conf``` with the following terms:
 ```
 <Directory /home/sdidoc>
   Options Indexes FollowSymLinks Includes ExecCGI